AdamTest24/BP1_Assignment_Template/ReadMe.md

 - [Conditional Statements](https://l2d-october2023.github.io/Basic_Python/03-conditional_statements.html)

 ## Assignment Submission:
-The assignment for this lesson is in the form of Jupyter Notebook file(s), that can be found in this GitHub Repository.
+The assignment for this lesson is in the form of Jupyter Notebook (.ipynb), that can be found in [Assignment](./Assignments) folder in this GitHub Repository.

-- Details of how to submit an assignment are linked both in the [L2D Handbook](https://learntodiscover.github.io/L2D-Handbook/section7.html), and in [our tutorial video](https://youtu.be/dzfapRXFT8s?si=WyGIAMnJRMTNfY0F&t=105).
+Details of how to submit an assignment are linked both in the [L2D Handbook](https://learntodiscover.github.io/L2D-Handbook/section7.html), and in [our tutorial video](https://youtu.be/dzfapRXFT8s?si=WyGIAMnJRMTNfY0F&t=105).

 ## Induction, Lecture and Drop-In Session:

 As this is the first lesson you are taking with L2D, please make sure you attend our online [L2D Induction on Zoom.](https://ucl.zoom.us/j/94616450639)

 The live lecture for this lesson will take place on **Thursday 18th of July at 14:00 BST, on Zoom**.
-The files for this webinar can be accessed from the folder [Lecture_Resources](./Lecture_Resources) in this GitHub Repository.
+The jupyter notebook file used during this lecture can be accessed from the folder [Lecture_Resources](./Lecture_Resources) in this GitHub Repository.

 We look forward to seeing you there.
 Please note the meeting details, below: